nassersaazi/bitcoin-notes/practicalvim.md

 :4t. -> copy contents of line 4 to current(where cursor is)
 :t$ -> copy current line to end of file
-:m command is similar to :t command; where :t copies,:m cuts :split command splits horizontally
-:vs command splits vertically
+:m command is similar to :t command; where :t copies,:m cuts :sp {file} command splits window horizontally, loading {file} into new window :vs {file} command splits vertically, loading {file} into new window

 :e# takes you to the previous file stored in the buffer :!ls shows contents of current directory